Niranjan7407/Ecommerce-Follow-Along/README.md

 This ensures that all components in the app can access the global state.
 Create a Component to Use the State

-In a component (e.g., App.js), imported useSelector and useDispatch from react-redux.
-Used useSelector to read the email state and dispatch(updateEmail()) to modify the email.
+In a component (e.g., App.js), imported useSelector and useDispatch from react-redux Used useSelector to read the email state and dispatch(updateEmail()) to modify the email.